tokio-rs/website/content/tokio/tutorial/channels.md

 The channel is created with a capacity of 32.
 If messages are sent faster than they are received, the channel will store them.
-Once the 32 messages are stored in the channel, calling `send(...).await` will block until a message has been removed by the receiver.
+Once the 32 messages are stored in the channel, calling `send(...).await` will go to sleep until a message has been removed by the receiver.

 Sending from multiple tasks is done by **cloning** the `Sender`.
 For example: